LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

           with '<, >' symbols enclosing the template parameter lists.

-Here, the innermost type in the kernel policy is a ``RAJA::statement::Lambda<0>`` type indicating that the first lambda (lambda argument zero) will comprise the inner loop body.
+Here, the innermost type in the kernel policy is a ``RAJA::statement::Lambda<0>`` type indicating that the first lambda expression (argument zero of the sequence of lambdas passed to the ``RAJA::kernel`` method) will comprise the inner loop body.
 We only have one lambda in this example but, in general, we can have any number of lambdas and we can use any subset of them, with ``RAJA::statement::Lambda`` types placed appropriately in the execution policy, to construct a loop kernel.
 For example, placing ``RAJA::statement::Lambda`` types between ``RAJA::statement::For`` statements enables non-perfectly nested loops.

-Each lambda passed to a RAJA kernel method **must take an index argument for each iteration space in the tuple**.
+Each lambda expression passed to a ``RAJA::kernel`` method **must take an index argument for each iteration space in the tuple**.
 However, any subset of the arguments may actually be used in each lambda expression.

 .. note:: The loop index arguments for each lambda expression used in a RAJA
           kernel loop body **must match** the contents of the *iteration space tuple* in number, order, and type.
 Not all index arguments must be used in each lambda, but they all must appear for the RAJA kernel to be well-formed.
+In particular, your code may not compile if this is not done correctly.

 For RAJA nested loops implemented with ``RAJA::kernel``, as shown here, the loop nest ordering is determined by the order of the nested policies, starting